Chart Color Schemes

 Recent residential development output has been above average within Kensington Grove when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Kensington Grove averaged approximately 46 new dwelling approvals annually over the past five financial years, totalling an estimated 232 homes.
-As of FY-26, 25 approvals have been recorded.
-On average, between FY-21 and FY-25, there were about 0.9 new residents per year per dwelling constructed.
-In terms of value, new homes are being built at an average construction cost of $431,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers shows Kensington Grove averaged around 46 new dwelling approvals annually over the past five financial years.
+This totals an estimated 232 homes.
+So far in FY-26, 25 approvals have been recorded.
+On average, 0.9 new residents per year per dwelling constructed were registered between FY-21 and FY-25.

 Frequently Asked Questions - Development